MayanAsifLevy/MayanAsifLevy/README.md

 ## Projects
-You are welcome to view my latest project - end-to-end packing house management web-based solution:
+You are welcome to view a live presentation of my latest project - end-to-end packing house management web-based solution:

   https://www.youtube.com/watch?v=RjqRjriWruA

+The project is based on 2 repors - Server & Client